Poll: 1 in 3 Americans dreads political talk at Thanksgiving

 Ten months into Trump's difficult presidency, he remains a historically unpopular president and a deeply polarizing force in the United States.
 His drives to crack down on immigration in the name of national security and the economy cut right to the question of who is an American.
 And his defense on Tuesday of Republican U.S. Senate candidate Roy Moore, the former Alabama judge accused by six women of pursuing romantic relationships with them when they were teenagers and he was in his 30s, comes amid a wider deluge of sexual misconduct scandals.
 Those engulfed include an array of politicians and policymakers — past, present, aspiring and presidential — of all partisan stripes.

-For any mention of Moore, who denies the accusations against him, there's Democratic Sen. Al Franken of Minnesota, who has apologized for the accusations against him.
+For any mention of Moore, who denies the accusations against him, there's Democratic Sen. Al Franken of Minnesota, who has apologized or said he feels bad about the allegations against him.
 For every mention of the "Access Hollywood" tape in which Trump could be heard bragging about touching women without their consent, there are allegations that Democratic President Bill Clinton assaulted women.
 Both men deny the accusations.

 Trump won the 2016 election, even though more than a dozen women accused him of sexual misconduct, and roughly half of all voters said they were bothered by his treatment of women, according to exit polls.
 Trump called the allegations false and said he would sue the women, but that hasn't happened.